ibexa/documentation-developer/docs/api/rest_api/rest_api_usage/rest_requests.md

     If applicable, both methods are always mentioned in the specifications.

-Unsafe methods will require a CSRF token if [session-based authentication](rest_api_authentication.md#session-based-authentication) is used.
+Unsafe methods require a CSRF token if [session-based authentication](rest_api_authentication.md#session-based-authentication) is used.

 ### OPTIONS method

-Any URI resource that the REST API responds to will respond to an `OPTIONS` request.
+Any URI resource that the REST API responds to also responds to an `OPTIONS` request.

 The response contains an [`Allow` header](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.7), which lists the methods accepted by the resource.